FREE SHIPPING on orders over $75 International: over $250

 In Chinese, Qi (气) is the life force behind all things.

-Indeed, it is an exceptional quality, found almost exclusively in aged pu-erh.
+Indeed, it is an exceptional quality that is most apparent in aged pu-erh.
 According to Traditional Chinese Medicine, it's of utmost benefit.
 It relaxes our muscles and warms our bodies.
 Furthermore, it gives us a light and airy feeling.
 Gradually, the mind becomes relaxed with an overall sense of well-being.